jotfs/jot/README.md

 ```
 NAME:
-   jot - A CLI tool for working with an JotFS server
+   jot - A CLI tool for working with a JotFS server

 USAGE:
    jot [global options] command [command options] [arguments...]